padok-team/burrito/docs/user-guide/override-runner.md

 If the field is specified for a given `TerraformLayer` it will take precedence over the `TerraformRepository` configuration.

+!!! info
+    - Maps (dictionaries): A deep merge is performed.
+Keys in `TerraformLayer` overwrite those in `TerraformRepository`, but unmatched keys are preserved.
+    - Arrays (lists): Arrays are not merged; they are fully replaced.

 Available overrides are:

 |         Fields         |